Bridgend Sports RFC

 Bridgend Sports Rugby Football Club is a Welsh rugby union team based in Bridgend, South Wales.
 Formed in 1938 by Victor Blick, the team survived the cessation of club rugby in Wales between 1939 and 1945, during the Second World War.
-There has been in existence at least two other clubs in Bridgend throughout the club's history providing local competition.
-The club is a member of the Welsh Rugby Union and presently play in WRU Division 2 West Central.
+There have been at least two other clubs in Bridgend throughout the club's history providing local competition.
+The club is a member of the Welsh Rugby Union and presently plays in WRU Division 2 West Central.

-The also runs touch rugby, and walking rugby teams.
+The club also runs touch rugby, and walking rugby teams.

 History

-1938 - The Beginning & Our Founder Victor Blick
+The Beginning & Founder Victor Blick

-Victor Blick came to Bridgend in the late 1920s as a post-man from Neath and he formed the Bridgend District Time Limit Cricket League in 1936 held at the Brewery Field.
-His greatest achievement was the foundation of Bridgend Sports Club which had a tremendous influence on local teenagers in the late 1930s and early 40s.
+Victor Blick came to Bridgend in the late 1920s as a postman from Neath and formed the Bridgend District Time Limit Cricket League in 1936 held at the Brewery Field.

-One wet evening in 1938, sitting on the steps of the old Town Hall whilst waiting for the second house to start at the Embassy Cinema, he and his best mates, Trevor Davies and Roy Davies of Newcastle Hill, came to the opinion that there was room for another Rugby Club in the town.
-There was already Bridgend RFC and Bridgend Athletic (a different club to the present club.
-The new ‘Ath’ just took their name).
-Charlie Griffiths recalls “It is quite remarkable looking back to see how quickly things developed from that inauspicious beginning”.
-For changing facilities, Victor obtained the use of stables at the back of Caedre Street (off Park Street), the bathing facilities there were three large tubs of water for each side.
-The stables were owned by the local vet and first treasurer Bryn Williams of St Marie Street recalls taking the rent to him on a monthly basis.
-By the end of 1938 showers were installed and the stables used as the Club House.
+In 1938, Blick and his friends Trevor Davies and Roy Davies of Newcastle Hill, decided to create another rugby team in the town.
+There was already Bridgend RFC and Bridgend Athletic (a different club to the present club).
+The laws at this time made it difficult to play open rugby, but Victor Blick’s insisted on playing an open game.

-The laws at this time made it difficult to play open rugby, but it was down to Victor Blick’s insistence on playing an open game, from the very beginning, that was responsible for the Sports playing the type of rugby we still appreciate today.
-Getting fixtures was no problem as sides wanted to play clubs with this sort of attitude.
-With the outbreak of World War 2 most rugby ceased, but somehow Victor managed to keep the Club alive by organising occasional fixtures against RAF St Athan and the Royal Ordnance Factory sides.
+With the outbreak of World War 2 most rugby ceased, but Victor kept the Club alive by organising occasional fixtures against RAF St Athan and the Royal Ordnance Factory sides.
 With the cessation of the hostilities it was not too difficult for the Club to reform.
 In 1946 Victor organised the first tour to Devon where the Sports played Barnstable and Biddeford.
-It was a real success despite Victor asking for £10 a head for the hotel.
-Of course no one paid that - a kings ransom at the time.